asm-products/villeme/README.md

 `git commit -m "your commit message"`

-#### Using Your Change

-Though it may not be obvious, you can begin using your code in your own projects immediately.
+**Using Your Change:** though it may not be obvious, you can begin using your code in your own projects immediately.

 ## Getting your Change into the Project